 The whole process of constructing a mandala is considered to be a very sacred and meditative ritual.
 It can take anywhere from a few days to a couple of weeks to complete.

 When monks construct a mandala, it helps them to participate in the Buddha’s teachings.
 However, before monks can participate in the construction of mandalas, they must go through a lengthy period of artistic and philosophical study.
 This takes approximately 3 years.

-A mandala is a really important image in Tibetan Buddhism; it’s made with careful placement of colored sand that is known as dul-tson-kyil-khor in Tibetan.
+A mandala is an essential image in Tibetan Buddhism; it’s made with careful placement of colored sand known as dua-tson-kyil-khor in Tibetan.

-A mandala may also be constructed using bronze or 3-D stone figures as seen in China and Japan.
-There are those that are also created using computer graphics but they are often not considered sacred since they’re created by non-Buddhists.
+A mandala may also be constructed using bronze or 3-D stone figures, as seen in China and Japan.
+Some are also created using computer graphics, but they are often not considered sacred since non-Buddhists create them.

 Generally, a mandala is constructed outward from the center where there is a dot.
 With the placement of this dot at the center, the mandala is consecrated to a particular deity.
 The deity is often depicted in an image over the center dot.

-For mandalas that are purely geometric, the lines are drawn through the center to the four corners.
+For purely geometric mandalas, the lines are drawn through the center to the four corners.
 This results in triangular geometric patterns.
-These lines are then used to construct a square palace that has four gates and four quadrants that are assigned to the four monks.
+These lines are then used to construct a square palace with four gates and four quadrants assigned to the four monks.

 While constructing the mandala, the monks work outwards to a series of concentric circles.
-They work in tandem; moving around the mandala.
-Since they move outwardly together so as to ensure that balance is maintained, they have to wait upon each other until each section is entirely completed.
+They work in tandem, moving around the mandala.
+Since they move outwardly together to ensure that balance is maintained, they have to wait upon each other until each section is entirely completed.

-While there are some mandalas that are painted after they’ve been constructed, there are those that are deliberately destroyed afterward.
+While some mandalas are painted after they’ve been constructed, some are deliberately destroyed afterward.